 Our Christian faith strengthens,

-as our knowledge of the Bible and belief in God grows.
+as knowledge of the Bible and belief in God grows.

 As we engage with God we come to clearly recognise his presence.

 If you do read through the articles on this website, you’ll see that I had little choice in the end.
-Indeed I can say with total confidence now, there are options available in our search for ‘truth’, through the use of faith, that can lead to very solid evidence.
+Indeed I can say with total confidence now, there are options available in our search for ‘truth’, through the use of faith, that can lead to very solid evidence of God’s existence.